Excessive sweating of the feet is called hyperhidrosis. It's more common in men than in women, and more common in young adults than older adults.

 The feet may also have a whitish, wet appearance; sometimes, foot infections are present as well.
 (Constant wetness breaks down the skin, allowing infection to set in.)
 Foot odor is common.

 Good foot hygiene is essential.
 Wash your feet daily with an antibacterial soap; be sure to wash between the toes.
 Dry the feet thoroughly, then apply cornstarch, foot powder, or an antifungal powder to your feet.
-Wear wicking socks that draw the moisture away from your feet instead of trapping it.
-Synthetic blends are designed to wick moisture away from the skin and work best to keep the feet dry.
+Wear wicking socks made of natural or acrylic fiber blends that draw the moisture away from your feet instead of trapping it.
+Some synthetic blends are designed to wick moisture away from the skin and work best to keep the feet dry.
 One hundred percent cotton socks absorb moisture but do not wick it away from the skin and frequently lead to blisters, so they should be avoided.

 A technique called iontophoresis, which uses water to conduct a mild electrical current through the skin, has been found helpful for people with sweaty feet.
 People can purchase iontophoresis machines for at-home use.

 If your feet sweat excessively, see a podiatrist.
 According to the US National Library of Medicine, less than 40 percent of people with excessive sweating seek medical care.
 A podiatrist can help you control this embarrassing condition.
 Patients who talk to their podiatrists about plantar excessive sweating may also have concerns regarding extreme sweating elsewhere – such as in their underarms, on their palms, or on their face or scalp.